Recovery Begins With The Right Medical Care

 In addition to securing the assistance of an experienced workers’ compensation attorney, getting a prompt medical evaluation may be important to your workers’ compensation claim.
 When you demonstrate that you have taken all advisable actions to help yourself, your claim for medical care compensation may be strengthened in the eyes of workers’ compensation insurers and the North Carolina Industrial Commission.

-If you are experiencing difficulty with medical care after a work injury or have questions related to the workers' compensation process, contact us to schedule a free consultation.
+If you are experiencing difficulty with medical care after a work injury or have questions related to the workers’ compensation process, contact us to schedule a free strategy session.
 Our office is easily accessible for those with disabilities.
 Free parking is available.
 Call 704-879-1800 or toll free at 866-218-4759 today to make an appointment.